VisualFP/docs/SA/design_concept/content/poc/options_compiler_other.typ

 creating some example programs with it, it seems that the #ac("API") is quite nice to use.

-Unfortunately, the Haskell Suite is also not actively developed anymore, as it is currently on maintenance support @haskell-suite-maintenance.
+Unfortunately, the Haskell Suite is also not actively developed anymore, and is currently on maintenance support @haskell-suite-maintenance.